Nsilswal/Safe-Bites/README.md

-Thank you so much for checking our project out!
+Thank you so much for checking our project out ([demo video](https://www.youtube.com/watch?v=evU1T4tzB8Q))!
 Below are some details on the motivation behind Safe Bites and how you can make and use it yourself.
 - Your creators: Aarzu and Nirvan

 # Inspirations